ExpediaGroup/graphql-kotlin/website/docs/schema-generator/customizing-schemas/generator-config.md

 ## TopLevelObjects

-The queries, mutations and subscriptions are a list of [TopLevelObjects](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/generator/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/generator/TopLevelObject.kt) and will be used to generate corresponding GraphQL root types.
+* The queries, mutations and subscriptions are a list of [TopLevelObjects](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/generator/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/generator/TopLevelObject.kt) and will be used to generate corresponding GraphQL root types.
+* Annotated schema `TopLevelObject` will be used to generate any schema directives

 ## SchemaGeneratorConfig